WLOA: Early years

 The licenses for WFAR, WXTV and WWIZ were designated for hearing by the FCC in March 1962 as part of a review of all of Schafitz's holdings; days after the designation was announced, WXTV failed to sign on due to "technical difficulties" and never resumed broadcasting.
 WXTV was denied a license renewal, and a license to cover a construction permit to move to channel 45 because Schafitz failed to disclose that Guy W. Gully, who was 50% owner of WXTV, was indicted for a felony.

 On March 25, 1964, the FCC issued the decision to deny the license renewals of WWIZ and WXTV and ordered them off the air by June 1.
 However, the FCC allowed the license for WFAR to be renewed.
 WXTV's channel allocation was reassigned to Alliance as an educational frequency and was eventually occupied by WNEO.
 The license for WWIZ was appealed before the Supreme Court, and ultimately was revoked in late 1966.
-WWIZ then operated under a temporary permit until being ordered off the air entirely on July 14, 1967, with an replacement station being launched on December 4, 1969 as WLRO (and today known as WDLW).
+WWIZ then operated under a temporary permit until being ordered off the air entirely on July 14, 1967, with a replacement station being launched on December 4, 1969 as WLRO (and today known as WDLW).

 In 1976, WFAR was joined by WFAR-FM, operating at 95.9, and signing on on December 28 of that year.
 Both stations shared the same call letters despite WFAR-FM's city of license as nearby Sharpsville, and having its own independent programming.

-Schafitz died of heart failure on May 30, 1979, at the age of 53.
-Upon his death, WFAR and its sister station, WFAR-FM, were sold on October 24, 1980 to Broadcast Service Communications, Inc., a company headed by Robert E. Kassi, for $603,750.
+Schafitz died in May 1979.
+WFAR and its sister station, WFAR-FM, were sold on October 24, 1980 to Broadcast Service Communications, Inc., a company headed by Robert E. Kassi, for $603,750.
 WFAR was immediately rechristened with the new call letters WGBU, with the Top-40 and oldies format being dropped in favor of beautiful music, news and talk, eventually adopting a full-time news and talk format by 1982.
 WFAR-FM was rechristened as WGBZ, adopting a rock format and aspiring to serve Youngstown.